aneeqr/Object-Detection/README.md

 # Object-Detection

-If you are using jupyter notebook use follow the following commands to set up your environment:
+If you are using jupyter notebook use follow the following commands to set up your environment, Check versions from requirements.txt.

 1. conda create -n TF_object_detection2 pip python=3.6
 2. activate TF_object_detection2